 What’s the one thing about your burger service that stands out?
 Maybe your stand-out point is that you use organic beef?
 Maybe your specialty is an exotic twist on the usual burger formula?
 Maybe your brand story makes people feel great?
 Maybe you simply offer the best value burger for miles around.
 Whatever your burger business concept, make sure you can explain it to potential customers (and investors) in a single sentence.

-What types of burger
+What types of burger businesses are there?

 Burger businesses are split between those which are independently owned, and those which are part of a franchise (see below for burger franchising).